The Pupil Premium Grant

 The pupils have then been grouped to ensure that the funding is allocated to them according to their needs as outlined below

-Additional high quality staff have been employed in Maths and English to ensure that pupils make the necessary progress.
+Additional high quality staff have been employed in Maths, Science and English to ensure that all pupils make good progress

 Pastoral Support Assistants